 Through a partnership among the Blue Cross of Idaho Foundation for Health, the Nampa School District, the City of Nampa and St. Luke’s Health System, we were able to build two new walking/running tracks and renovate five additional tracks, all of which have provided the opportunity to develop walking recess programs, activity time before and after school and a chance for families to walk and run together in safe environments.

 Five months after the track was built and a walking/running program was started during recess, the kids at Endeavor Elementary School in Nampa had collectively walked 15,057 miles and had a 99.6 percent school participation rate.

 Being inspired is one thing.
 Being activated to contribute to the health of others is another.
 I can’t recall being successful in anything I have accomplished without a team, and so I know it is going to take strategic partnerships, supported by leaders in health care, public policy, businesses and education, to make true impact.

 What do we have to do, as a community, to implement activity into all of our schools daily?
 Let’s take action and request that changes be made – for our children’s benefit and for their health!

-Kristin Armstrong-Savola is manager of community health for St. Luke’s Health System’s West Region.
+Kristin Armstrong-Savola was formerly manager of community health for St. Luke’s Health System’s West Region.